-This is a listening comprehension for the 3rd episode of the Netflix series Anne with an E (also titled Anne on CBC).
+This is a listening comprehension for the 6th episode of the Netflix series 13 Reasons Why.

 The document is already formatted so you only have to print the needed pages and makes copies.
 As always, the document also includes the answer key.
 Finally, I have also included a writing journal for the students to complete either at school or at home.
 It provides students with an opportunity to reinvest their understanding of the episode and of the series.

 This series is excellent, and I would even dare to say better than the book as I find the characters better developed.
 Even though, like the book, the TV series discusses suicide, the TV series allows for additional discussions as each episode adds characters and therefore secondary storylines.
 This is a wonderful TV show to get the students to discuss issues related to their everyday life such as peer pressure, family unit, friendship, … Plus, it raises awareness.